 Tufts University has partnered with International SOS to assist its students, faculty and staff with a variety of medical and emergency services while traveling outside of the United States on Tufts business.
 For additional information, please go to the risk management web site or contact Chelsea Ferrell but email or phone at 617-627-4649

 Frequently, the university is required to pay the travel expenses for non-employees, such as current or prospective students and guest speakers.
 All non-employee travel must adhere to established university policies and procedures.
 Departments must obtain a Travel Authorization Number (T-Number) for all non-employees and arrange travel through existing university agencies.
 Doing so minimizes the out-of-pocket expenses of the non-employee and provides the university with additional financial oversight.
 The university also has local hotel properties (near all three campuses) that will bill Tufts directly further reducing the out-of-pocket costs incurred by the student or guest.
-The initial roll-out of the e-Expense system will be configured to handle only Tufts employees.
-All non-employees needing to be reimbursed should continue to do so using the paper Travel Form.
-Users will be notified when the e-Expense system is fully configured to handle non-employees as well.
+The e-Expense (Apptricity) system is used for Tufts employees.
+Departments needing to reimburse students and non-employees should use Electronic Check Voucher.
 For existing Tufts students, to be treated as a reimbursable business expense the student must incur the cost while on university business.
 Students who are “active participants” (i.e., traveling to conferences to represent Tufts or present a paper) are considered to be traveling on behalf of the university and can be reimbursed.
 Similarly, individuals/groups that are traveling as part of a formal student organization or club are considered to be on university business.
-Students traveling to a conference as a means of advancing their personal knowledge are deemed to have received a travel scholarship and should be paid via a Check Voucher (see link for check voucher) form as opposed to a Travel Expense Form.
+Students traveling to a conference as a means of advancing their personal knowledge are deemed to have received a travel scholarship.
+This too can be paid by submitting an Electronic Check Voucher.

 When necessary the Tufts Travel Card should be used for the prepayment of all travel expenses however when not feasible, the traveler should request prepayment via an electronic requisition sent to the Purchasing Office.